1

 Explore

-The IGA depends directly on the Presidency of the Republic (1).
-Therefore, it is not in the chain of command of the Ministry of…
+The IGA reports directly to the Chief of State rather than falling under the chain of command of the Ministry of Defense, while the…

 Explore